ankidroid/Anki-Android/Add-an-intent.md

 It will work too, but you will not see exclusively the flashcards applications.

 In case you use this action, transmit your information with Intent.EXTRA\_SUBJECT and Intent.EXTRA\_TEXT

+## Adding directly via ContentProvider

+From AnkiDroid v2.5, notes can be added directly to AnkiDroid by external applications via the ContentProvider.
+See the source code for the [contract file](https://github.com/ankidroid/Anki-Android/blob/develop/AnkiDroid/src/main/java/com/ichi2/anki/provider/FlashCardsContract.java) and the [unit test](https://github.com/ankidroid/Anki-Android/blob/develop/AnkiDroid/src/androidTest/java/com.ichi2.anki.tests/ContentProviderTest.java) for implementation details.
+There is also a rudimentary [example app](https://github.com/federvieh/AnkiDroidProviderTest) which may give some hints on how to set up the ContentProvider.